 Dungeness Dry Year Leasing Program - FAQs

-Dry Year Leasing programs were offered in 2015 and 2016, no Dry Year Leasing program was offered in 2017 or 2018.
-Below you can find the terms and stipulations for our 2015 and 2016 Dry Year Leasing programs, and future programs are anticipated to be offered in a similar format.
+Dry Year Leasing programs are cued by state declared drought in the Dungeness (as in 2015, 2016, and 2019).
+Washington Water Trust is currently managing a 2019 Dry Year Lease Program.
+Below you can find the terms and stipulations for our past and current Dry Year Leasing programs.
+Future programs are anticipated to be offered in a similar format.

 For more information please contact